MelerosPaw/meleros-paw/README.md

 # MemoryUtil

 MemoryUtil consists of a set of methods to perform a variety of recurrent operations to deal with files in an Android device.
-It can be used to easily copy, save, delete files and objects forgetting about having to deal with those _Input/OutputStreams_ issues that crowd your code with `try/catch` blocks, making it unreadable.
+It can be used to easily copy, save, delete files and objects forgetting about having to deal with those _Input/OutputStreams_ issues that crowd your code with `try/catch` blocks and make it unreadable.

 # How To Use The Library